PinewoodPip/lg2modding/docs/abilities.md

 - `maxClicksPerSecond`: number, the maximum clicks per second that the `clickingAbility` admits.
 Set to negative to disable this limit.

 **You do not need to prefix the ability IDs with your mod's ID.**

+### sentry
+Sentry abilities fire a projectile (the "sentry") that, until it expires, continuously casts another skill from its place, using the stats of the ship that started the ability.
+It is used by the Salamander's active ability and inherits properties from the `projectile` archetype.
+It is recommended to use these with `explodeAtCursor` set to `true` and `target` set to `-1`.

+Properties:

+- `sentryAbility`: string, the ID of the ability to fire from the sentry's position.
+Should *not* be prefixed with your mod's ID.
+- `onlyFireAfterArrival`: boolean, defaults to true; if false, the sentry will be able to use its ability before "settling in"